xZpookyx/StyleBoxFancy/README.md

 This is not a problem for a majority of use cases, only games with lots of UI or constant animations may have to consider this.

 > [!NOTE]
-> Tested with 1000 panels constantly being redrawn each frame with both StyleBoxes having a border and antialiasing on, using godot's profiler measuring Frame Time.
+> Tested with 1000 panels constantly being redrawn each frame with both StyleBoxes having a border and antialiasing on, using Godot's profiler measuring Frame Time (ms).
 > * StyleBoxFlat: **34.24 ms**
 > * StyleBoxFancy: **342.66 ms**